vincenzo-scotti/llm_cstk/README.md

 >>> url = 'http://127.0.0.1:8999/generate/candidate_responses/llm'
 >>> req_data = {
 ...   'params': {
+...     'n_samples': 3,  # `type: int`, the number of samples to generate
 ...     'speaker': 'AI',  # `type: str`, the identifier of the response's speaker ...     'info': 'Python application crashing at startup',  # `type: Optional[str]`, a short description of the ongoing dialogue (optional)
 ...     'utterances': [  # `type: List[Dict[str, str]]`, a list of dialogue utterances up to now, each utterance is a dictionary with speaker identifier and generated text